Rector Magnificus of the University of Santo Tomas: Collar

 The collar of the rector signifies the joint powers of the Holy See and the Philippine Government, which collaborate to sustain this historic University.
 It is also symbolic of the supreme teaching authority of the rector as a professor of the university.
 The collar was first used during the installation of the first Filipino rector, Archbishop Leonardo Legaspi, O.P., S.Th.D., in 1971.
+The collar is worn by the Rector above his academic mozetta, which on the other hand is above the black and white Dominican Habit, and is usually seen during his installation and when presiding over solemn investitures.

 Maces

 The two maces symbolize the spiritual and temporal powers of the Rector Magnificus as the highest authority of the university.
 Made of pure silver and measuring 95 x 15 centimetres in diameter, the maces have existed since the 17th century and has been used in academic processions ever since.
 Candidates for doctoral degrees were accompanied by the Rector in a parade called Paseo de los Doctores from Intramuros to Santo Domingo Church, where University commencement exercises were held until the 17th century.

 Today, members of the Academic Senate hold processions at the opening of each academic year and during solemn investitures in academic gowns, following the style of Spanish academic regalia.
 The maces are borne by bedeles (mace-bearers) and are included in the parade for their academic symbolism.